 7. You can then right-click on the 'analysis.recording' file and click 'Download'.

 8. We can then go back to the authorized platform and create a new analysis that needs to be approved.
-We then upload the RECORDING-file that we have just downloaded.
+We then import the RECORDING-file that we have just downloaded.

 9. Once the approver has approved your script, you can download the resulting APPROVED- file and execute on the real data.